janerva/samplicator/README.md

 Installation
 ------------
-This fork consists of the original files + Dockerfile, docker-compose.yml and samplicate.sh.
+This fork consists of the original files + Dockerfile, docker-compose.yml and samplicate-run.sh.
 The latter 3 files are the only on necessary to run it.

 USAGE
 -----
 First edit samplicate.sh according to your needs (examples in file) and edit the Dockerfile or docker-compose.yml to map samplicate.sh to where you placed it (see Dockerfile or docker-compose.yml).
 Please note that it is necessary to use the -f (fork) switch in each command if you are going to use multiple commands.
-Optionally you may map a config file also, and run that.
+Optionally you may map a config file also, and run that - example is found in samplicate-run.sh